 Use this feature to configure the proper operation setting for your machine by achieving the desired system performance level and energy saving (efficiency) level at the same time.
-Select Maximum Performance to maximize system performance; however, this may cause maximum power consumption.
+Select Performance to enhance system performance; however, this may consume more power as energy is needed to fuel the processors for operation.
 The options are Maximum Performance, Performance, Balanced Performance, Balanced Power, and Power.

-► CPU P State Control (Available when "Power Technology" is set to Custom)
+▶ CPU P State Control (Available when "Power Technology" is set to Custom)

-SpeedStep (P-States)
+SpeedStep (Pstates)